FN-FAL113/MavenBuilds/README.md

 ### 5. Transferring build files
 If the build for a repo is successfull then build files including the packaged<br/>
 jar and build.txt else only build.txt get transferred to the aforementioned build<br/>
-output directory above specifically.
+output directory above.

 ### 6. Commit to build repo
 Lastly, we commit our changes to the builds repo, the changes includes our<br/>
-packaged jar and build.txt log file that are stored in the build<br/>
+transferred build files that are stored in the build output<br/>
-directories which will get reflected upon git commit and git push<br/>
+directories which will get reflected upon git commit and git push.<br/>

 ## Assigning builds repo and target repos
 Inside ```./resources/repos.json```, where you will be adding the needed builds repo and target repos<br/>